pdudotdev/netaimcp/README.md

 - [x] Logs results to Jira ticket and marks completion
 - [x] Actions logged to `oncall/oncall_watcher.log`
 - [x] Skipped events are deferred for later analysis

-## 🌱 AI Automation 101
-If you're completely new to Network Automation using AI & MCP, then you may want to [**start here**](https://www.udemy.com/course/mcp-server/?referralCode=D62613A8194D2D915B55) before moving on.

 ## ⬆️ Planned Upgrades
 Expected in version v5.0: